ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

   - >1.5 ⨁ (≈16.8 km/s) → volatile over-retention, crushing pressures, runaway greenhouse, tech bottlenecks.

 ### Superhabitables
-- Introduces **Superhabitable worlds**: planemos potentially *more conducive to life than Earth*.
+- Introduces **Superhabitable worlds**: planemons potentially *more conducive to life than Earth*.
 - Traits: slightly higher mass (1.2–2.0 ⨁), moderate density (0.8–1.1 ⨁), g ≈ 1.1–1.4 ⨁, long tectonic lifespans, stronger magnetospheres, larger/ecologically diverse surfaces, thicker atmospheres.
 - Not “superhuman-friendly” — may be hostile for humans but rich for biospheres.
 - Shows habitability is a **plateau, not a peak**: higher mass can create opportunities, not just risks.

 **Key Terms & Symbols:**
 - **Parahabitable Envelope** — ⟨0.5–1.5⟩ ⨁ range across core parameters.
-- **Superhabitable Planemos** — Worlds optimized for life’s flourishing, not human comfort
+- **Superhabitable planemons** — Worlds optimized for life’s flourishing, not human comfort
 ---
 ---

 # Justifying Parahabitable Parameter Limits

-We have specified that the five foundational parameters for _terrestrial-class_ planemos are:
+We have specified that the five foundational parameters for _terrestrial-class_ planemons are:

 ![[Physical Properties of Planets ✓]]

-While [[Planemo Classes ✓]] defines five envelopes — **Lithic**, **Geotic**, **Gaean**, **Rheatic**, and **Xenotic** — each with their own astrophysical and biological implications, this sidebar focuses on the rationale for preferring a narrower, _parahabitable_ range:
+While [[planemon Classes ✓]] defines five envelopes — **Lithic**, **Geotic**, **Gaean**, **Rheatic**, and **Xenotic** — each with their own astrophysical and biological implications, this sidebar focuses on the rationale for preferring a narrower, _parahabitable_ range:

 $$\text{parameter} \in \langle0.5 \wedge 1.5\rangle\oplus$$
 This envelope is not meant to describe strict habitability in the Gaean sense.
 Rather, it defines a **flexible but centered range** where human life can be sustained or engineered, and where ecological and technological systems remain dynamically stable without extreme compensatory mechanisms.
-It reflects not only biological tolerance, but also **civilizational viability** — balancing survivability, mobility, infrastructure, and long-term planemo homeostasis.
+It reflects not only biological tolerance, but also **civilizational viability** — balancing survivability, mobility, infrastructure, and long-term planemon homeostasis.

 These ranges are further filtered through a **mirandothesiastic sieve** — one that refuses to sever scientific measure from lived perspective.
 The goal is not simply to model what could exist, but to prioritize what could _matter_: to ecosystems, to civilizations, to meaning-making beings.

 The ⟨0.5–1.5⟩⨁ band is wide enough to encompass variation, but narrow enough to preserve structural coherence across simulations, worldbuilding systems, and narrative plausibility.
 It balances the gravitational, metabolic, atmospheric, and material constraints that shape whether a world feels _inhabitable_ or merely _endurable_.

 However, good scholarship requires more than assertion.
-It demands that we **justify** these limits — or at least **validate** them — using first principles, observed planemo behavior, and biospheric plausibility.
+It demands that we **justify** these limits — or at least **validate** them — using first principles, observed planemon behavior, and biospheric plausibility.

 This sidebar examines the reasoning behind each boundary, explores edge cases, and outlines the physical, chemical, and ecological consequences of exceeding these thresholds.
 # Mass